stolostron/application-ui/README.md

 By default the server runs in development mode using **insecure** HTTP connections.
 To use HTTPS, you must either:
 - set the environment variables `serverKey` and `serverCert` with the full path of the key and certificate files
 - provide a key and certificate in the `./sslcert/server.key` and `./sslcert/server.crt` files
+- follow the README steps in ./sslcert to generate new certificate files

 To run in production mode, set `NODE_ENV` to `production` and provide a key and certificate in `./certs/applicationui.key` and `./certs/applicationui.crt`.